OpenKNX/OFM-IOHomeControl/README.md

 OpenKNX firmware module for the direct integration of **Velux, Somfy and other io-homecontrol devices** into KNX.
 The module uses an ESP32 together with an SX1276 or SX1262 868 MHz radio and does not require an external manufacturer gateway.

-Protocol implementation adapted from [io-rts-esp32](https://github.com/nicolas5000/io-rts-esp32) by nicolas5000.
+This implementation combines protocol research and practical implementation work from several community projects.
+The main protocol documentation and reference implementation is [Velocet/iown-homecontrol](https://github.com/Velocet/iown-homecontrol).
+Additional implementation references are listed in [Related protocol sources](#related-protocol-sources).

 ## Supported Devices

-The io-homecontrol protocol covers a wide range of motorized building products:
+The io-homecontrol protocol should cover a wide range of motorized building products (most of them are still untested!):

 | Category | Examples |
 |----------|----------|